aws-samples/aws-blockchain-node-runners/lib/bitcoin-core/README.md

 #### High Availability (HA) Setup

 - Deploying **multiple Bitcoin nodes** in an **Auto Scaling Group** enhances fault tolerance and availability.
 - The nodes communicate internally through **private IP addresses** and synchronize through a shared **Application Load Balancer (ALB)**.
+The ALB implements session persistence using a "stickiness cookie".
+This ensures that subsequent requests from the same client are consistently routed to the same node, maintaining session continuity.
+The stickiness duration is set to 90 minutes but can be configured for up to 7 days.
   Note: The Bitcoin Core nodes in the HA setup do not share state (e.g., wallet, mempool)
 - HA nodes maintain synchronization through the **NAT Gateway** without exposing the RPC endpoint to the public internet.

 ---